aissitt/LabelStudioPipeline/README.md

 ## YOLOv5 Setup
 * Now we train a YOLOv5 backbone using Google Colab
-* The original custom training file is found here: https://colab.research.google.com/github/roboflow-ai/yolov5-custom-training-tutorial/blob/main/yolov5-custom-training.ipynb
+* The original custom training file, YOLOv5-Custom-Training.ipynb, is found here: https://colab.research.google.com/github/roboflow-ai/yolov5-custom-training-tutorial/blob/main/yolov5-custom-training.ipynb
 * Changes were made to the training file to better suite our needs.
-The updated file can be found here: https://colab.research.google.com/drive/1mwwkymB6cs_iEBMf0MfJJ8Y1UW5NPFiM?usp=sharing
+The updated file, YOLOv5-Custom-Backbone-Training.ipynb, can be found here: https://colab.research.google.com/drive/1mwwkymB6cs_iEBMf0MfJJ8Y1UW5NPFiM?usp=sharing

 ### Prepare Dataset
 1. Using split.ipynb, define your desired ratios and split the annotations into test, train, and validation folders.
 Ratios are defined here: